BAJAJ FINSERV DIRECT LIMITED

 1. Dividends Added (Simple Method)

-Dividends received are added to the price change.
+• Dividends are added to price change

 2. Dividends Reinvested (Enhanced Method)